DonnyCraft1/note-frequency-map/README.md

 * `.octave` - the octave of the note (e.g. 5)
 * `.frequency` - the calculated frequency for the note
 * `.tuning` - what root note it was tuned to, an object

+# Protip

+`Console.log()` the objects while experimenting.
+This way you will easely see how things is structured